syed-zeeshan-zaidi/businesscart.ai/checkout-service/PRD.md

 - **Payment Processing**: The service integrates with a mock Payment Service to process payments.
 It supports various online methods and offline methods like "pickup_pay".
 - **Quote Deletion**: Upon successful order placement, the corresponding quote is deleted.

+### Pricing

+- **Discounted Pricing**: The service correctly handles discounted prices.
+If a `discountedPrice` is available for a product, it is used for all calculations.
+- **Line Item and Cart Totals**: The service calculates the total for each line item (`lineItemTotal`) and the total for the entire cart (`totalPrice`), and these values are carried through to quotes and orders.

 ## 3. API Endpoints

 *   **`POST /quotes`**: Creates a new quote or updates an existing one.